Dsazz/mcp-jira/src/features/jira/README.md

 - Tools can be tested with mocked API clients and formatters
 - Formatters can be tested with sample data
 - Validators can be tested with valid and invalid inputs

-## Best Practices

-- Always validate inputs using the ZodValidatable mixin
-- Handle empty results appropriately
-- Use logger for context-aware logging
-- Follow the established patterns for new components